krzosa/Sublime_RemedyBG/README.md

 the buggy and slow Visual Studio, thanks to a much better debugger that is RemedyBG and it's user API!

-You can but the debugger here:
+You can buy the debugger here:

 * https://remedybg.itch.io/remedybg